 Her flouting of the law with her junk server, I'm sure it threw away thousands of man hours of work of hardworking patriots such as myself.

-It just made all that all that work useless.
+It just made all that work useless.

 All right, I want to thank you both for being with us.